CompuTec/processforce-docs/current/support-procedure/logging.md

 ### ProcessForce

-The ProcessForce log files are kept in the following location: C:\ProgramData\CompuTec\ProcessForce\Logs\
+The ProcessForce log files are kept in the following location: C:\ProgramData\CompuTec\ProcessForce\Logs.

 Choose the file that is related by time and date to the issue you are reporting: